sahilas/cssbundling-rails/README.md

 ## Installation

-You must already have node and yarn installed on your system.
+You must already have node and pnpm installed on your system.
 You will also need npx version 7.1.0 or later.
 Then:

 1. Run `./bin/bundle add cssbundling-rails`
 2. Run `./bin/rails css:install:[tailwind|bootstrap|bulma|postcss|sass]`